 The actual job of testing is also challenging; as a tester, you have to take someones work and find faults with it.
 You can imagine that this can be pretty galling; a developer is, like a tester, a hard working professional who takes pride in his work.
 And to have someone else find fault with it is going to damage the ego, especially as in all likelihood the tester could not do the developers job!
 But the crux of the matter here is that the developer could not do the testers job either.

-I said earlier that I don’t know what makes a good tester, but one thing I do know about good testers is that they want to find bugs.
+One thing I do know about good testers is that they want to find bugs.
 They want to find faults.
 And devs, perhaps under time pressures, tend to think “I’ll come back and tidy that up later” and never do.
 And if you were to ask what the code coverage was for the unit tests, it would probably be a depressingly small number.
 At a previous place where I worked, the code coverage by unit tests was less than 20%, and that on average is classed as “not bad”!
-Imagine if testers had test coverage of 20%, and defended it as “not bad” you’d be looking for a new job!
+Imagine if testers had test coverage of 20%, and defended it as “not bad”, you’d be looking for a new job!
 The fact is developers don’t like testing, so it’s important for testers to pick up that slack as best they can.

 If you ever meet a tester who knows where the bugs are, he’s either written the bug himself without anyone knowing, or is some kind of genius.

 So for that last one, you may have to go speak to your build manager.
-If they’re not a jerk, they’ll help you out.
+If they’re not an idiot, they’ll help you out.